tmtsoftware/csw/docs/src/main/services/database.md

 # Database Service

+The Database Service is included in TMT Common Software for use by components that need the features of a relational database.
+CSW Database Service provides a TMT-standard relational database and connection library.
+Databases created by Database Service will be stored reliably at the site during operations.

-The Database Service provides API to manage database connections and access data in the TMT software system.
-The service expects
+The Database Service provides an API to manage database connections and access data in the TMT Software System.
+The service provides
-`Postgres` as database server.
-It uses `Jooq` library underneath to manage database access, connection pooling, etc.
+`PostgreSQL` as the underlying database server.
+It uses the `Jooq` library underneath to manage database access, connection pooling, etc.

+@@@ note
-To describe `Jooq` briefly, it is a java library that provides api for accessing data i.e. DDL support, DML support, fetch, batch execution, prepared statements, etc. safety against sql injection, connection pooling, etc. To know more about Jooq and it's features please refer this [link](https://www.jooq.org/learn/).
+`Jooq` is a Java library that provides a higher level API for accessing data i.e. DDL support, DML support, fetch, batch execution, prepared statements, safety against sql injection, connection pooling, etc. To know more about Jooq and its features, please refer to this [link](https://www.jooq.org/learn/).
+@@@

+Database Service requires `PostgreSQL` server to be running on a machine.
+To start the PostgreSQL server for development and testing purposes, refer to @ref:[Starting Apps for Development](../commons/apps.md#starting-apps-for-development).

+Once the PostgreSQL is up and running, Database Service can be used to connect and access data.
+It is assumed that there will be more than one user types registered with postgres i.e. for read access, for write access, for admin access, etc.

 <!-- introduction to the service -->

 ## Dependencies

-To use the Database service, add this to your `build.sbt` file:
+To include the Database Service in a component, add this to your `build.sbt` file:

 sbt
 :   @@@vars